 Some of the images that you will get from your session with me are going to end up on your wall.
 Think about your house color palette and choose a scenery where you will get colors that will fit in really well.
-Keep in mind that if you are having a sunset shoot, the colors will tend to go from slightly warm to really warm tones at sunset and then switching again to a slightly cooler tone as the sun dips over the horizon.
-If you have neutral colored walls then you will have a ton of flexibility.
+Keep in mind that if you are having a sunset shoot, the colors will tend to go from slightly warm to really warm tones at sunset and then switch again to a slightly cooler tone as the sun dips over the horizon.
+If you have neutral-colored walls then you will have a ton of flexibility.
 Lava rocks and black sand beaches, for instance, are stunning images but make sure those images will go cohesively with your house.
 Moreover, make sure that your final set of outfits will also complement the surroundings and your home.

-I, personally, try to steer my families towards locations that would best suit the kids personalities and interests.
+I, personally, try to steer my families towards locations that would best suit the kids’ personalities and interests.
 If your kids are super adventurous, we can head over to locations where there is tons of room for them to roam safely.
-The kids are happy and I get to photography them more authentically.
+The kids are happy and I get to photograph them more authentically.
 Some kids really love the water, so consider ending the session in the water.
 Pack up some extra clothes if you are headed to dinner after!

 There are so many awesome locations for photography on the Big Island.
 Some beaches are significantly more popular than others.
 In general, I will recommend locations that will not have a ton of foot traffic.
 The last thing we need is a bunch of people constantly walking into the shot.
 Privacy also allows you and the kids to be more authentically themselves without the feeling of having an audience.
 If your kids are generally shy and clam up in the midst of too many other people around them, please let me know and we can make sure to pick a more appropriate location!
 Because there are technically no private beaches in Hawaii, expect a handful of people to walk by throughout the shoot.